 - Essential documents: strategy, goals, roadmaps, technical proposals, and a description of how their team fits into the broader organisation.

-- People to meet: their future direct reports, partners like product managers, the team’s stakeholders, and some peers in the same role.
+- People to meet: their future direct reports, partners like product managers, team stakeholders, and some peers in similar roles.

 - Meetings to start attending: planning, standups, retrospectives, etc.